-The disclosures on the recognition and measurement of deferred tax assets are included in the sections "Accounting and valuation principles" and "Income taxes".
+The disclosures on the recognition and valuation of deferred tax assets are included in the sections "Accounting and valuation principles" and "5 I Income taxes" within the notes to the consolidated financial statements.

-b) As there is an increased risk of misstatements in the financial statements in the case of estimated values and due to the complexity of tax regulations and legislation, we consulted our internal tax experts to review the appropriateness of the valuation methods and examined with them during the audit the extent to which these can be influenced by subjectivity, complexity or other inherent risk factors.
-We satisfied ourselves of the appropriateness of the future tax-effective income and expenses forecast for the calculation by, among other things, comparing the underlying tax planning with the current planned values from the planning adopted by the executive directors and approved by the supervisory board.

-Due to the fact that the measurement of deferred tax assets also depends on macroeconomic conditions that are beyond the Group's control, we performed additional sensitivity analyses for the planned tax results.
+b) As there is an increased risk of misstatements in the financial statements in the case of estimated values and due to the complexity of tax regulations and legislation, we consulted our internal tax experts to review the appropriateness of the valuation methods and examined together during the audit the extent to which these can be influenced by subjectivity, complexity or other inherent risk factors.
+We convinced ourselves of the appropriateness of the future tax-effective income and expenses forecast for the calculation by, among other things, comparing the underlying tax planning with the current planned values from the planning adopted by the executive directors and approved by the supervisory board.
+Due to the fact that the valuation of deferred tax assets also depends on macroeconomic conditions that are beyond the Group's control, we performed additional sensitivity analyses for the planned tax results.
 With regard to the planning, we questioned the approach to deferred taxes and the underlying assumptions made by the executive directors by assessing the future tax earnings situation of the individual companies on the basis of the planning and evaluated the appropriateness of the planning bases used.